moby/moby/docs/sources/examples/https.md

       -H=dns-name-of-docker-host:4243

 > **Warning**:
-> As shown in the example above, you don’t have to run the
+> As shown in the example above, you don't have to run the
 > `docker` client with `sudo` or
 > the `docker` group when you use certificate
 > authentication.
 That means anyone with the keys can give any